mindersec/minder/docs/docs/how-to/artifact_signatures.md

 ---
-title: Check artifact provenance
+title: Check Artifact Provenance
 sidebar_position: 55
 ---

-# Check artifact provenance
+# Check Artifact Provenance

 With Minder you can create rules that assert that artifacts built from your repositories are built from trusted sources and using trusted workflows based